AyeishiaN/Platos_Pizza_Sales/README.md

 **Introduction:**

   For this case study, I am hired by Plato’s Pizza from New Jersey to help the restaurant use their data that have been collected from the past year, 2015, to improve operations.
+Here is the [dataset](https://www.kaggle.com/datasets/shilongzhuang/pizza-sales/data)

 **Business Tasks:**